patrickcirtap/countries/README.md

   - Look into how to handle this
     - Perhaps using double quoted HTML template strings ( " + ' ) won't allow for handling name quotes

-4. Look into console errorw when popup hint is clicked to be revealed:
+4. Look into console error when popup hint is clicked to be revealed:
   - `ERROR TypeError: el is null`

 5. Calculate the `deault_zoom` value for the map dynamically, based on the current window size